Exit site now

 From the initial contact, our team creates a support plan and develops coping strategies until the client feels ready to move on with their life independently.
 Throughout this process, we ensure our clients are able to navigate statutory services such as immigration, the police and courts, housing, and social services.

-• Allocation of qualified Deaf IDVA (Independent Domestic Violence Advisor)
+• Allocation of qualified deaf IDVA (Independent Domestic Violence Advisor)

-• Working with women’s refuges to provide support to Deaf women
+• Working with women’s refuges to provide support to deaf women

-• Referral when necessary to SignHealth’s one-to-one psychological therapy in British Sign Language
+• Referral when necessary to SignHealth’s one-to-one psychological therapy in British Sign Language (BSL)

-• Freedom Programme workshops for Deaf survivors
+• Freedom Programme workshops for deaf survivors

 • Working in partnership with key national and local agencies to develop guidelines for best practice

-• Guidance on laws, policy and practice to ensure the needs of Deaf people at risk of domestic abuse are recognised and fully met
+• Guidance on laws, policy and practice to ensure the needs of deaf people at risk of domestic abuse are recognised and fully met

 Deaf women are at twice the risk of being abused and getting support is more difficult.